How do you get a death certificate in Australia?

 How many copies you actually need

 Most families need 5 to 8 certified copies.
-The rule of thumb is to order more than you think you need; ordering more later is fine but slower and more expensive than ordering them up front.
+The rule of thumb is to order more than you think you need; you can order more later, but it is slower than ordering them up front.

 Typical uses: